 There are many types of estate and inheritance taxes that you should be aware of – both at the state level and at the federal level.
-In addition to awareness, there are strategies that are implementable to reduce or eliminate these taxes.
-You must start planning your estate early enough so that you can put in place many of these strategies.
+In addition to awareness, there are strategies to reduce or eliminate these taxes.
+You must start planning your estate early enough so that you can implement many of these strategies.

 Common estate planning strategies